Let’s examine how neobanks should balance safety and a frictionless user experience for digital onboarding.

 In this post, we’ll look at what makes them attractive to users, why onboarding needs to be fast and seamless, and how to ensure it is nonetheless secure enough to block fraudsters.

 The Right Place at the Right Time

-At the same time, a number of progressive financial regulations were launched in the EU.
-The original Payment Service Directive, quickly followed by PSD2, were aimed to break down the big bank’s monopoly on financial services and products.
+At the same time, many progressive financial regulations were launched in the EU.
+The original Payment Service Directive, quickly followed by PSD2, was aimed to break down the big bank’s monopoly on financial services and products.